polgarp/polgarp.github.io/_posts/9am26/Present-with-pyramid-principle.md

 I wish more designers would create their presentations more strategically.
 There are many types of presentation, most can be used to experiment with storytelling.
 But where the medium of presentation needs more than casual storytelling is usually where the goal is to influence stakeholders and decisions.

-There are a few situations where influencing matters, like presenting research results pitching a problem to solve, trying to get momentum for a vision and direction, or looking for approval and support for a solution.
+There are a few situations where influencing matters, like showing research results, pitching a problem to solve, trying to get momentum for a vision and direction, or looking for approval and support for a solution.
 All of these are typically involve stakeholders from outside the immediate team, who might have a holistic perspective lacking specific context details, but have power to move things forward.

 The thing is, most of the time stakeholders don't have that much time and focus to understand all the context details we know already.
 They require just the gist of it.
 But the gist might mean different depth of detail to different people, depending on what they already know, what's their perspective and interest.